 What is asbestos?

-Asbestos is a potentially harmful mineral fiber that was used extensively in buildings between the 1950s and 1980s.
+Asbestos is a potentially harmful mineral fibre that was used extensively in buildings between the 1950s and 1980s.

 Under Regulation 4 of the Control of Asbestos Regulations 2006, landlords have certain duties towards their tenants to minimise the risks of exposure to asbestos.
 The landlord has responsibility for the maintenance or repair of non-domestic premises through a tenancy agreement or contract.
 The extent of the landlord’s duty will depend on the nature of the agreement.